gramineproject/graphene/Documentation/sgx-intro.rst

       infrastructure.
 It is part of the :term:`SGX Platform Software`.
 The Quoting Enclave receives an :term:`SGX Report` and produces a corresponding :term:`SGX Quote`.
-The identity of the Quoting Enclave is publicly known (it signer, its measurements and its attributes) and is vetted by public companies such as Intel (in the form of the certificate chain ending in a publicly known root certificate of the company).
+The identity of the Quoting Enclave is publicly known (it signer, its measurement and its attributes) and is vetted by public companies such as Intel (in the form of the certificate chain ending in a publicly known root certificate of the company).